-The Bluebook: A Uniform System of Citation (18th ed.
+4 The Bluebook: A Uniform System of Citation (18th ed.
 2004), at p.
-4: "Use see to introduce an authority that clearly supports, but does not directly state, the proposition".
+4: "Use see to $\frac{10}{10}$

-• no applicability to her disqualification for the HUGE financial interest she shares with other judges - inasmuch as her May 5, 2017 decision LIES that she has NO financial interest [R.50].
+- no applicability to her disqualification for actual bias, as manifested by each and every one her decisions; - no applicability to her disqualification based on her personal, professional, and political relationships with defendants, including defendants Cuomo and Schneiderman for whom she worked in the attorney general's office; and - no applicability to her disqualification for the HUGE financial interest she shares with other judges inasmuch as her May 5, 2017 decision LIES that she has NO financial interest [R.50].

-Judge Hartman's Indefensible and Fraudulent Grant of Summary Judgment to Defendants on Plaintiffs' Sixth Cause of Action
+Judge Hartman's Indefensible and Fraudulent Grant of Summary Judgment to Defendants on Plaintiffs' Sixth Cause of Action decision purports [R.33]:

-As for AAG Kerwin's July 21, 2017 cross-motion, the November 28, 2017 decision purports [R.33]:
+As for AAG Kerwin's July 21, 2017 cross-motion, the November 28, 2017 under the title heading "Procedural Background".
+It reads [R.33-34]: